Bugs5382/node-hl7-client/README.md

 This includes a:
 * the Client, which can connect to a HL7 server and send messages and get response back from that Hl7 Server and do something with the results if needed.
-* The Parser, will decode an HL7 messages
+* The Parser, will decode an HL7 messages for your manipulation.
-* the Builder, can create a properly formatted HL7 message(s) to be sent either a single message, batch of messages, or batch of messages written into a file.
+* the Builder can create a properly formatted HL7 message(s) to be sent either a single message, batch of messages, or batch of messages written into a file for further processing.

+**Note: This is under active development.
+Something might still break and not work correctly.
+API and Documentation are still under development.**

 Benefits: